JazzMaster/LazGFX/README.md

 I dont think thats right of them.

-I havent really looked at the castle engine yet but one can assume that since it uses FPC, but its otherwise "feature incomplete" and they are using straight OGL.
+I havent really looked at the castle engine yet but one can assume that since it uses FPC, its otherwise "feature incomplete" and they are using straight OGL.

 SDL provides a bridge (to get to) OGL.
 Why do it directly(PITA) when you can use "easier to use" routines?